SpeedCurve-Metrics/wptagent/current_status.md

 [x] DNS lookups seem to be missing
 [x] Removed H2 push from NetLog parser as have been removed from Chrome [x] Remove blink feature usage from trace_parser
+[x] Error closing websocket (reverted automatic changes to ws4py) [x] Netlog thread trying to read the pipe after it's closed - this looks like a timing issue with the threads and only appears to happen during a LH run

 ### Notes

 Chrome and Firefox tests execute and produce waterfalls but there are still errors in the logs

-Lightouse fails to execute – shell can't find it so assume it's a problem with it installed via NVM

-tcpdump (and presumably traceroute) fail to launch with a python error